rayhog/aviator-jekyll-template/_documentation/overview.md

      [Technopedia queries](../#documentationtql104)

   To retrieve data from Technopedia, the most common practice you'll undertake is to write queries to use with the API.
-  You use the Technopedia query language (TQL) to write structured queries that are similar to SQL in structure. <br>
+  You use the Technopedia query language (TQL) to write queries that are similar to SQL in structure. <br>

   #### Making API GET requests to retrieve asset data
   <br>